-In a full service gross lease, the tenant pays a base rental rate, and landlord is typically responsible for paying any additional expenses (such as CAM fees), except for those that go above a specific amount, called an expense stop.
+In a full service gross lease, the tenant pays a base rental rate and the landlord is typically responsible for paying any additional expenses (such as CAM fees).
+The exception is those above a specific amount, called an expense stop.
 Any expenses that exceed the expense stop then become the responsibility of the tenant.
-In essence, the expense stop is the most a landlord will have to pay for expenses in any given year.
+In essence, the expense stop is the most a landlord will pay for expenses in any given year.

 How Expenses Stops Actually Work

 In many cases, expense stops are set a certain amount of operating expenses per square foot.
-For example, if the expense stop for an office property was set at $5/sq. ft., and operating expenses per sq. ft. ended up being $7/sq. ft., a tenant would be responsible for paying the difference of $2/sq. ft (on their share of the property).
+For example, if the expense stop for an office property is set at $5/sq. ft., and operating expenses per sq. ft. are $7/sq. ft., a tenant would be responsible for paying the difference of $2/sq. ft (on their share of the property).

 Base Year Stops Also Help Landlords Limit Their Risk Exposure

 In other situations, expense stops are set at a base year stop-- the actual operating expenses in the first year of the lease.
-So, in essence, the tenant will not have to pay any additional operating expenses in the first year, but if expenses rise beyond that amount in subsequent years, they will be responsible for paying.
-By doing this, a building owner/developer can ensure that their operational expenditures (OpEx), do not increase past the first year of leasing, allowing them to cut costs and improve the project's financial stability.
+In essence, the tenant doesn’t pay any additional operating expenses in the first year, but if expenses rise beyond that amount in subsequent years, they will be responsible for paying.
+By doing this, a building owner/developer ensures that their operational expenditures (OpEx), do not increase past the first year of leasing, allowing them to cut costs and improve the project's financial stability.

-Sometimes, a tenant will request on their lease agreement the ability to audit their landlords operating expenses on an annual basis, in order to ensure that they're not being taken advantage of.
+Sometimes in their lease agreement, a tenant requests an annual audit of their landlord’s operating expenses.
+They do this to ensure that they're not being taken advantage of.
 This is typically more common with larger tenants who have more negotiating power.